 Old Town Cafe

-I wanted to show Dan an “American Diner” – but I also wanted some gluten free pancakes, haha.
+I wanted to show Dan an “American Diner” – but I also wanted some gluten free pancakes, haha (we all know I’m obsessed with gluten free pancakes).
 Old Town Cafe is the best of both worlds.
 There is a homey atmosphere and the menu is extensive, with items like omelettes, scrambles, pancakes, and tons of sandwiches.
-They serve gluten free pancakes, as well as have bread for sandwiches, french toast, etc. Be sure to let staff know you have celiac, and they will take proper steps to prevent cross contact.
+They serve gluten free pancakes, as well as have gluten free bread for sandwiches, french toast, etc. Be sure to let staff know you have celiac, and they will take proper steps to prevent cross contact.

 I was so impressed that when I asked for blueberries in my pancakes, the waitress actually informed me that the blueberries are kept on a shelf below the bread in the kitchen, and there’s risk of crumbs falling on them.
 I was so thankful she thought to mention that (something seemingly small to a non gluten free person!).
 I definitely didn’t get the blueberries – opted for bananas instead (with their own gluten defense mechanism, I mean skin, lol).